reference

 Project-level skills are useful when you want the docmancer skill to be available only within a specific project, or when you want to commit the skill file to version control so team members get it automatically.

-Currently supported for: Claude Code, Gemini, and Cline.
+Currently supported for: Claude Code, Gemini, Cline, and GitHub Copilot.

 Version control